binazgreat/alx-higher_level_programming/0x0B-python-input_output/README.md

 11. Write a class Student that defines a student by: (based on 10-student.py).
 12. Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n.
 13. Write a function that inserts a line of text to a file, after each line containing a specific string.
+14. Write a script that reads stdin line by line and computes metrics.